 The peer review phase, into the proposed goals and likely outcomes of a project, should involve people with multiple different skill sets and backgrounds (ethnicities, life histories, etc).

 These reviewers should include not just designers, scientists, and engineers, but also people with expertise in law, economics, and human factors.

 A preoccupation with a single discipline or a single perspective could result in the project review overlooking important risks or opportunities.

 To be clear, these independent analysts won’t necessarily have a veto over decisions taken by the project team.
 However, what is required is that the project team, along with their sponsors, take proper account of questions and concerns raised by independent analysts.

-That proper account needs to observe two further principles: analyse the whole system, and anticipate fat fails.
+That proper account should observe two further principles: “Analyse the whole system” and “Anticipate fat tails”.